EndPointCorp/end-point-blog/2018/07/13/recommender-mxnet.html.md

         model.save_params("model.mxnet")
 ```

-Let's run the trainer for 10 epochs:
+Running the trainer for 10 epochs is as simple as:

 ```python
 fit(model, train, num_epoch=10, learning_rate=.05)
 ```

-You should see the output similar to the one below:
+The training process is periodically outputting statistics similar to ones below:

 ```
 INFO:root:Epoch 1 / 10 | Batch 1000 | Mean Loss: 0.11189080774784088